 Originally introduced in 1975 by Digital Equipment Corporation to support the LSI-11 CPU range, the Qbus architecture has evolved in speed and function to the point where it now outperforms most small computer bus systems.
-The WQSMD fully implements all current Qbus enhancements, including block mode transfers, 22 bit addressing, and fully supports LSI11/2, LSI11/23, LSI11/73 and MicroVAX II Qbus CPU designs.
+The WQESD fully implements all current Qbus enhancements, including block mode transfers, 4-level interrupt structure, 22 bit addressing, and fully supports LSI11/2, LSI11/23, LSI11/73, MicroVAX II and MicroVAX 3000 Qbus CPU designs.